Bringing back millions of trees with Kisiki Hai

 To spread the regreening movement even further, we’ve set up various approaches to reach and inspire farmers, without physically visiting them.
 This way we are also able to inspire farmers outside the Dodoma region!

-We’ve also set up a Kisiki Hai sms-service.
-Farmers can subscribe for this service, which will send them a text message every week with tips and tricks on how to practice Kisiki Hai and Fanya Juu and Fanya Chini.
+We’ve also set up a Kisiki Hai SMS service together with partner LEAD Foundation and Service Platform Climate Edge.
+Farmers can subscribe to this service, which will send them a text message every week with tips and tricks on how to practice Kisiki Hai and Fanya Juu, and Fanya Chini.
 Until now, 68,000 farmers have been subscribed.

 We are on a mission to regreen Africa in the next 10 years, together with millions of farmers, and together with you.

 If we want to cool down the planet in one decade, everyone needs to be in on the change.
-We use the power of media, communication, data, and the latest technology to spread our message and scale up.
+Our use of the power of media, communication, data, and the latest technology helps spread our message and scale up.
 We want to inspire, unite and empower an entire generation, growing a landscape restoration movement.

 A Tanzanian story